jettro/semi-website/_documentation/weaviate/current/get-started/install.md

 up` like so:

 - Download the `config.yaml` and `docker-compose.yml` compose files as mentioned [here](#docker-compose).
-- Instead of running `docker-compose up` run the following command;
+- Instead of running `docker-compose up` run the following command:

 ```bash
 # Run Docker compose